 Throughout the years, Cassidy has served on numerous committees steering academic and faculty life on campus and has been an active supporter of Bryn Mawr’s athletic and cultural programs.

-Prior to her appointment to Provost, Cassidy served as Chair of Bryn Mawr's Department of Psychology from 2004-2007.
+Prior to her appointment as President, Cassidy served as Provost from 2007-2013 and as Chair of Bryn Mawr's Department of Psychology from 2004-2007.
 She earned her master’s degree in psychology and Ph.D. in psychology from the University of Pennsylvania and earned a bachelor’s degree with distinction in psychology from Swarthmore College.